 Film collections are stored in climate controlled vaults.
 Original film and video is preserved to film, digital tape or digital file, depending on the format of the original.
 Digital copies and born digital items are stored in a Digital Assets Management System.

 See selected footage from the collection on our YouTube channel.
 Look up "Film collection online" or "Sound collection online"

 - Prisoners of the Japanese - a sound record

 - Remember remembering - First World War oral histories

 - Observations of a Film and Sound accessions officer

 - Highlights from the Film and Sound collection

 - There are film clips about the role of animals in war on our A is for Animals exhibition pages.

-About 4,800 film titles are available to the public for viewing in the Research Centre.
-You can search for films in the Collection .
-Time-coded copies are available for viewing and for purchase, subject to copyright approval.
+About 5,000 film titles are available to the public for viewing in the Research Centre or online.
+You can search for films, and audio, in the collection.
+Time-coded copies may be purchased, subject to copyright approval.
 A fee is charged for commercial use.
-For more information please see How to order photos, art, fim & sound.
+For more information please see how to reproductions of the Memorial's National collection.